-But perhaps the best reason to visit in the spring is to avoid dealing with all the people that flock to the park during the hight of summer.
+But perhaps the best reason to visit in the spring is to avoid dealing with all the people who flock to the park during the height of summer.
 Yosemite Valley can have bumper-to-bumper traffic in the busiest months, so go in April or May to beat the crowds.

 WHEN TO GO: Tioga Road and Glacier Point Road generally open sometime during the month of May.
 If you want to see more than just the valley, make sure to time your trip with the roads opening up.

 Wilderness permits are required year-round for backcountry camping – but reservations aren’t needed from November through April.
 If it’s a particularly warm spring April can be a fantastic time to take advantage of backpacking in Yosemite without all the red tape.
 For more information, check out my Complete Guide To Backpacking In Yosemite.

 The Highland Rim is a large geographic area in Tennessee that includes several state parks known for their waterfalls and is one of the most underrated spring destinations in the USA on this list.

 Spring is the best time to visit since the combination of snowmelt and spring showers makes the area especially lush and vibrant.
 There are also plenty of cliffs and gorges due to the region’s unique Appalachian geology.